dmksjfl/CIR/README.md

 # Constrained Initial Representations

 This is the code for our novel method, Constrained Initial Representations (CIR).
+The pre-trained model weights of CIR are available in [huggingface](https://huggingface.co/dmux/CIR/tree/main)

 ## Results